revel/revel.github.io/manual/binding.md

 ### File Uploads

-File uploads may be bound to any of the following types:
+File uploads can be bound to any of the following types:

 * \*os.File
 * \[\]byte